Fenwick17/afenwick.com/content/blog/2021/responsive-accessible-table/index.md

   padding: 0.5em 1em 0.5em 0;
 }
 ```
 Now we have a standard table, this is the perfect starting point.
-Let's get down to the fun stuff and add our responsiveness.
+We can now start to add our responsiveness.

-On mobile, we are going to change our table rows to be block-level rather than table-row.
-Since that will break the alignment with the table heading, we can visually hide that too.
-We do not use `display: none` here as we need this to remain available for screen readers at all times.
+On mobile, we are going to change our table rows to be block-level rather than their default table-row.
+Because that will break the alignment with the table heading, we can visually hide the `<thead>`.
+We do not use `display: none` as we need this to remain available for screen readers at all times.

 ```css
 .responsive-table {